AppliedMechanics/AMfe/README.md

 ##### Version Control with git:
 - [Cheat sheet with the important git commands](https://www.git-tower.com/blog/git-cheat-sheet/) Good cheatsheet with all the commands needed for git version control.
 - [Youtube: git-Workshop](https://youtu.be/Qthor07loHM) This workshop is extensive and time intensive but definetely worth the time spent.
-It is a great workshop introducing the concepts of git in a well paced manner.
+It is a great workshop introducing the concepts of git in a well paced manner ([The slides are also available](https://speakerdeck.com/singingwolfboy/get-started-with-git)).

 ### IDEs: